samugit83/SurfAi/README.md

 - **Multi-Strategy Execution**: Automatic fallback commands for reliable task completion
 - **Context-Aware Scraping**: Real-time page analysis with intelligent content truncation
 - **Comprehensive Logging**: Detailed execution tracking with memory buffering
+- **Data Extraction**: Extract data from the page and store it in the tasks to provide a final answer
+- **Multi-Tab Navigation**: Navigate on multiple tabs and switch between them

 ## Installation 🛠️